vriveraPeersyst/docs.xrplevm.org/pages/users/index.md

 [Start now!
 Get test XRP and add network.](https://faucet.xrplevm.org) 🚀

 Welcome to the official **XRPL EVM documentation** – your portal into the future of blockchain development on the XRP Ledger.
-With the **XRPL Ethereum Virtual Machine (EVM) Sidechain** now live on **Testnet**, there’s never been a better time to build, experiment, and innovate.
+With the **XRPL Ethereum Virtual Machine (EVM) Sidechain** now live on **Mainnet**, there’s never been a better time to build, experiment, and innovate.

 Whether you're a Solidity developer ready to deploy your next smart contract, a DeFi enthusiast exploring low-cost transactions, or an XRPL user looking to bridge your assets, this documentation has everything you need to get started.